mulesoft-catalyst/MuleAnalyzer/README.md

   2. *ANALYZER LITE VERSION* - Read the MMA generated report json files, using which estimation for the development effort.

   The final output of this tool generated the following:
     1. **CSV file:** This file contains the metadata that is needed as input for the Mule Application Migration Effort Estimator Tool.
-Contact the concerned person for access to Estimator Tool.
+Contact the concerned team for access to Estimator Tool.
     2. **Migrated Mule 4 Source Code:** The Analyzer Tool internally calls the Mule Migration Assistant Tool which migrates the Mule 3 API to a Mule 4 API and provides a report (in HTML and JSON formats).
 This migrated Mule 4 API is ready to be imported in Anypoint Studio by the developer and begin fixing the reported errors/warnings during the Implementation phase of the project.